 The story of the Slow Food Movement started in Piedmont in a small town called Bra, 58 km from Turin.
 Now the movement is just part of how Turinese shop, buy and dine.

 To visit the Slow Food supermarket of the city head to Eataly and pick up all the goodies you desire.
 You can also dine at Eataly but the system didn’t work for us – you bag a table then queue at your preferred counter (meat or fish or antipasti etc.) to order your meal.
 The queues were long when we visited but the food did look good.

 I didn’t expect to mention public transport as a highlight but the kids’ seats on the Metro are pretty cool.
 It was like being on the starship enterprise in warp mode.
 What a cool way to get around.

 For car fanatics it’s a no brainer to visit the Fiat museum in the Lingotto area close to Eataly.
 Vroom!

 Generally wandering around the piazzas and happening upon churches and palazzos in the sun works for any age – taking the baby for a walk has never been so appealing.

 If in Turin you have to try a Bicerin – a mix of dark coffee and dark chocolate – beautiful.
 On our street was a charming cafe called Il Gusto Giusto with pretty stupendous cakes and delicious bicerin.
 And film buffs may also wish to seek out the Church of the Great Mother of God and its famous stairs where The Italian Job notably featured its epic car chase.

 Any Downsides?
 Compared to the UK the green spaces, parks and play parks weren’t particularly notable but there’s plenty other things to do with family.

-If you like what you read then don’t miss a post.
-Enter your email address into the Follow box and click Follow.
+If you like Turin with Kids then don’t miss a post, simply subscribe on the homepage.
 Or join the conversation on Facebook.
 Email any queries or opportunities to email@example.com.